My dog is aggressive towards me but not my husband. Why is this the case? Am I doing something wrong or is something wrong with the dog?

 1. Be Firm

-When a dog is showing aggressive behaviour, they need to be made aware that it is not acceptable for them to do that.
+When a dog is showing aggressive behavior, they need to be made aware that it is not acceptable for them to do that.

 To this end, you need to reprimand them firmly so that they know who is in charge of the situation.
 Repetition is key in getting the message across.